ibm-maximo-dev/maximo-wotrack-android-sample/README.md

 ```
 ## List Work Orders that are Waiting for Approval
 This feature allows the users to list all Work Orders which are on the "Waiting for Approval" status and are visible to their Organization and Site.
-This API method provides a set of input parameters that the users may provide to select a collection of Work Orders records.
+This API method provides a set of input parameters that the users may supply in order to select a collection of Work Orders records.

 This is a code sample that shows how to select a set of Work Order records using options like pagination, sorting, and filtering: